🏢Agent Office

 hermes

-Do not continue until you get a local reply.
+Do not continue until you get a local reply based on the harmless test file.

 hermes gateway setup